In this article

 Unexpected “full” days

-School isn’t always in session.
-In addition to a “regular” weekly rate for school weeks, you should also have rates for full days, like:
+In addition to a “regular” weekly rate for after-school hours, also communicate rates for any full days that may come up, like:

 - Sick or snow days.